em3ndez/tiny-web-server/README.md

 response received from the server.
 On the wire, the path and message are put in a specific structure for sending to the server.
 That's opinionated, whereas the regular HTTP side of TinyWeb is not.
 This is to make the webSockets appear within the same nested path structure of the composed server grammar.
-They are not really - not even the same port to the server.
+They are not really - not even the same port on the server.
 The path association is places in the first bytes of the message from the client to the server.
 So `SocketClient` does that custom adaption of client-to-server TinyWeb.Socket messages.

 #### Connecting to a WebSocket using JavaScript source file endpoint